oZelloX/QA-portfolio-/api_testing/README.md

 # API Testing Practice

 This folder contains my practical exercises and documentation related to API testing as part of my QA learning process.
-The tests are performed manually using Postman and documented in Markdown format.

 📂 Structure